the bottom line

 - Finish with a sunscreen with an SPF of 30 or higher and reapply during the day.
 The brand of sunscreen you use is far less important than actual use - it’s the single best way to protect yourself from skin cancer and limit discoloration and fine wrinkles.
 Use a teaspoon on your face and neck, and don’t forget your ears.

-- And be sure to hydrate, beauty: those higher temperatures can trigger dehydration, so make sure you’re getting at least 6 glasses of water per day.
+- And be sure to hydrate, beauty: those higher temperatures can trigger dehydration.
 Both body and skin will thank you.

 third layer: sunny layers